dpchamps/pixi-solid-jsx/readme.md

 ### PixiExternalContainer

-You may want to manage some or most of you logic outside the reactive render tree.
+You may want to manage some or most of your logic outside the reactive render tree.
 For these cases, you may reach for `PixiExternalContainer` :

 ```tsx
 const external = new Container();